How The Market Has Changed

 It’s about identifying who exists on social that will be the most enthusiastic brand ambassadors.
 Similar to how brands have sponsored athletes, you’ll see sponsorships arise in many different categories within consumer-facing products.

 As suspected, consumers respond to continual brand mentions from those that they follow in a way that is unprecedented by any other advertising method.
-Just like you wouldn’t create a display ad for one impression, or a commercial for one airing, you should never approach influencer marketing as a one-time mention.
+Just like you wouldn’t create a display ad for one impression or a commercial for one airing, you should never approach influencer marketing as a one-time mention.

 What we’ve discovered by tracking the daily shares of over 2 million people across Instagram, YouTube, Blogs, Pinterest and Vine is that there are authentic people that you can discover and forge relationships with to be brand ambassadors and manage within your own influencer network.

-Some success stories would be sustainable living advocates that live in SF, first time homebuyers that live in LA, outdoor enthusiasts that went to a National Park during the summer, so on and so forth.
+Some success stories would be sustainable living advocates that live in SF, first-time homebuyers that live in LA, outdoor enthusiasts that went to a National Park during the summer, so on and so forth.
 It is not about limiting your choices for who the voices should be for the brand.
 It’s about having the right tool at your disposal to identify the voices that line up with the lifestyle choices for your brand.

 This has allowed for brands to create their own influencer networks, identify lookalikes to those who are living these authentic lifestyles and manage relationships with them directly.
 Building relationships this way allows for brands to save on costs associated with influencer buys through influencer networks, as well as build an army of advocates that will promote your press and owned media as well.
-You’ll see more enthusiasm, more earned media and more powerful relationships by identifying influencers that always create yogurt recipes on their own and receive high engagement, and inviting them into your Yogurt Brand network than you would randomly engaging with food influencers that are not eating yogurt everyday.
+You’ll see more enthusiasm, more earned media and more powerful relationships by identifying influencers that always create yogurt recipes on their own and receive high engagement, and inviting them into your Yogurt Brand network than you would randomly engage with food influencers that are not eating yogurt every day.

 By owning these relationships and bringing these influencers into your own influencer network, you’re able to compensate them with experiences, new product roll out announcements, private feedback for new launches, and have full exclusivity with the influencer, where they cannot mention any other competitive brand on their social account or take on sponsored content from particular brands as part of a sponsorship.